zhehaowang/zhehao.me/tech-notes/a7ii/lreasy.md

 ### Introduction

 * If were to choose between LR and PS, LR.
-* Does not modify original image.
+* LR does not modify original image.
 It logs your changes and shows you a preview.

 * Interface
   * Center: preview area, **g**rid view / loupe view (single image).
   * Top: Task bar (modules: lib, develop, slideshow / print / web: export).
   * Left panel: navigation / templates.
-  * Right panel: detailed to this module.
+  * Right panel: details of this module.
   * Bottom: toolbar (differs by module), film strip.
   * **Shift-Tab**: toggle all panels.
   * **i**: toggle camera info.